Wormnest/imvu_cal3d/README.txt

 * drtron version for blender 2.49 using vertex colors

-Jacob Boerema (DutchTroy on IMVU), november 2012
+Jacob Boerema (DutchTroy on IMVU), November 2012-June 2013